How to Evaluate Behavioral Models: Formalizing an Ideal Loss Function

-Unfortunately, Sample Propriety is insufficient for behavioral game theory.
-The reason is that parametric behavioral models are often misspecified: there is often no model in a given class that is able to output the empirical distribution of an arbitrary dataset.
-We thus impose a stronger requirement that implies Sample Propriety: that we should prefer one (potentially imperfect) prediction to another whenever the first does an unambiguously better job of fitting the data.
+Unfortunately, Distributional Propriety is insufficient for interpretable models: there is often no model in a given class that is able to output an arbitrary distribution.
+We thus impose a stronger requirement that implies Distributional Propriety: that we should prefer one (potentially imperfect) prediction to another whenever the first is an unambiguously better fit.
 We formalize this idea with the notion of a Pareto improvement, which we will use extensively in what follows. \begin{definition}[Pareto improvement] Let $p, q, r \in \Delta(A)$ be three distributions.
-We say that $q$ is a \emph{Pareto improvement} over $p$ with respect to $r$, denoted by $q \succ_r p$, if for all $a \in A$, either $p_a \leq q_a \leq r_a$ or $p_a \geq q_a \geq r_a$, and furthermore this inequality between $p_a$ and $q_a$ is strict for at least one $a$. \end{definition} In other words, $q$ is a Pareto improvement over $p$ if $q$ is at least as close to $r$ as $p$ in every dimension, and is strictly nearer to $r$ in some dimension.
-Then, if a prediction is a Pareto improvement over another prediction, i.e., all the predicted action proportions of $f$ are uniformly closer to the empirically observed play distribution than $g$'s predicted proportions, then $f$ clearly is a better prediction than $g$, and so should receive a lower loss. \begin{axiom}[Sample Pareto-Alignment (SPA)] For all predictions $f, g \in \Delta(A)$ and sampled datasets $y \in \Datasets(A)$, \begin{kequation*} f \succ_{\bar p(y)} g \implies \Obj(f, y) < \Obj(g,y). \end{kequation*} \end{axiom}
+We say that $q$ is a \emph{Pareto improvement} over $p$ with respect to $r$, denoted by $q \succ_r p$, if for all $a \in A$, either $p_a \leq q_a \leq r_a$ or $p_a \geq q_a \geq r_a$, and furthermore this inequality between $p_a$ and $q_a$ is strict for at least one $a$. \end{definition} In other words, $q$ is a Pareto improvement over $p$ if $q$ is at least as close to $r$ as $p$ in every dimension, and strictly closer to $r$ in some dimension.
+Then, if one prediction is a Pareto improvement over another with respect to the true distribution---i.e., its predicted probabilities are uniformly closer to the truth---it should receive a lower expected loss. \begin{axiom}[Distributional Pareto-Alignment (DPA)] For all predictions $f, g \in \Delta(A)$, $n \ge 1$, and $p \in \Delta(A)$, \begin{kequation*} f \succ_p g \implies \E_{y \sim p^n}\Obj(f, y) < \E_{y \sim p^n}\Obj(g, y). \end{kequation*} \end{axiom}

+A similar axiom was proposed by \citet{Lambert2008} under the name ``accuracy-rewarding'', and by \citet{Fissler2019} under the name ``order sensitive''.
+There is only one difference: in their settings, a prediction is a vector in $\R^d$, containing independent predictions for $d$ different summary statistics of the dataset.
+Because our predictions lie on the simplex, they are not independent in this way: e.g., predicting that one action has a probability of 1 constrains the predictions for all other actions to be 0.

+Next, we consider the situation where two models' predictions are compared to each other on a fixed dataset.
+This, too, is a fundamental step in behavioral modelling: to evaluate a proposed model, one must compare its predictions to other existing models on \emph{some} dataset to understand whether their proposal better captures human behavior.
+Here, if one model fits the data better than another, it should receive a lower loss.